PgBiel/typst-tablex/tablex.typ

             let row_size = grid-get-row(grid, i)
                 .fold(0pt, (max, cell) => {
                     if cell == none {
-                        panic("Not enough cells specified for the given amount of rows and rows.")
+                        panic("Not enough cells specified for the given amount of rows and columns.")
                     }

                     let pcell = get-parent-cell(cell, grid: grid)  // in case this is a rowspan